horizontalsystems/Bitcoin-Explained-Guide/README.md

 - Storing Private Keys Securely
 - What if Phone is Lost

-5. Send / Receive Bitcoin
+5. Transacting with Bitcoin

 - How to send Bitcoin?
 - How to receive Bitcoin?
 - How fast are Bitcoin transactions?
 - Bitcoin privacy explained

-6. Transacting with Bitcoin

-**Using Bitcoin in real world**

-// add content

-**Using Crypto To Fiat cards**

-// add content
+- Crypto to fiat credit cards

-7. Bitcoin Nodes and Mining
+6. Bitcoin Nodes and Mining

+- Do I Need to Run a Node
+- Different Types of Nodes
 - What is Bitcoin mining?
-- Why mining is important?
-- How to become a Bitcoin miner  ?
+- How to become a miner  ?

 <br><br><br>